Large Language Model Evaluation via Matrix Nuclear-Norm: Experiments of Large Language Models

 As model sizes increased, Matrix Entropy's computation time rose dramatically, reaching approximately 16.3 hours for the 13B model .
 In contrast, Matrix Nuclear-Norm only required about 0.82 hours for the same model, representing nearly a 20-fold reduction in computation time.
 This trend was consistent across all model sizes, with Matrix Nuclear-Norm consistently proving to be much faster (as illustrated in Figure \ref{fig:time-gpt-fig}).
 For example, the 111M model showed that Matrix Nuclear-Norm was 8.58 times quicker than Matrix Entropy.

-The significant efficiency gain is attributed to the lower computational complexity of Matrix Nuclear-Norm, \(O(m \cdot n + n \log n)\), compared to Matrix Entropy’s \(O(n^3)\).
-This makes Matrix Nuclear-Norm not only an effective but also a highly efficient metric for evaluating LLMs, especially as models continue to scale in size.
+The significant efficiency gain is due to the lower complexity of Matrix Nuclear-Norm, $O(m \cdot n + n \log n)$, versus Matrix Entropy’s $O(n^3)$, where $m$ is the embedding dimension (columns).
+This makes it an efficient metric for LLM evaluation, especially for large-scale models.

 In summary, Matrix Nuclear-Norm achieves comparable evaluation accuracy to Matrix Entropy but with vastly superior computational efficiency, making it a practical and scalable choice for assessing LLMs.